-The so-called Equity Crowdfunding, is a form of Crowdfunding in which investors, through monetary contributions, get a share in the capital of the company with a return on investment through profits, income or capital of the company. the property Crowdfunding Crowdfunding is a type that develops in Equity Platforms called Participative Funding as Icrowdhouse and through which investors make financial contributions for the acquisition of existing real estate or for the start-up of new real estate projects.
+The so-called Equity Crowdfunding, is a form of Crowdfunding in which investors, through monetary contributions, get a participation in the capital of the company with a return on the investment through profits, income or capital of the company.
+In this sense, Real Estate Crowdfunding is a type of Equity Crowdfunding that is developed in the so-called Participatory Financing Platforms such as Icrowdhouse and through which investors make financial contributions for the acquisition of existing real estate or for the start-up of new real estate projects.

-In accordance with what is established in article 25 of Law 35/2006, of November 28, on Personal Income Tax and partial modification of the laws of Corporation Tax, on the Income of Non-Residents and On the Equity, the income obtained by individuals through real estate Crowdfunding must be taxed as return on real estate capital, that is, in the same way that happens with the interests obtained on deposits in financial institutions.
+In accordance with the provisions of article 25 of Law 35/2006, of November 28, on Personal Income Tax and partial modification of the laws on Corporation Tax, on the Income of Non-Residents and On the Equity, the income obtained by individuals through real estate Crowdfunding, must be taxed as income from movable capital, that is to say in the same way that happens with the interests obtained by deposits in financial institutions.

 Crowdfunding Taxation in Spain

 The crowdfunding taxes When it is invested in the capital of a company and this distributes dividends, they are the same as those that tax any Income from movable capital.